sendgrid/sendgrid-ruby/tutorials/slack_integration.md

 <a name="webserver"></a>
 ### Setting Up a webserver

-If your do not have `sinatra` installed, use `gem install sinatra`.
+If you do not have `sinatra` installed, use `gem install sinatra`.

 Now that you have an installed Slack app let's setup a basic server that will serve our commands:
-Create a `simeple-server.rb` and paste the following code.
+Create a `simple-server.rb` and paste the following code.

 ```ruby
 require 'sinatra'